Emma Nixon: Musical Director/Lead Fiddle

 Nicole plays flute, whistle, fiddle, and percussion.
 She began playing for bush dances while at high school, playing tin whistle and calling the dances.
 She founded the weekly Maleny Tunes Class in 2008, and with class members started the Maleny Ceili Band to play Irish dances.
 She co-founded the annual Maleny Celtic Winter School in 2009 and has taught Irish flute and Traditional Singing there, and played with the ceili band for the community dance.
 She has taught Traditional Singing for five years at the Music Under the Southern Cross summer school in Victoria, and in 2012 she started The Folk Choir in Brisbane.

-Described by the Brisbane Times as “a Brisbane folk legend”, John Thompson is a veteran performer with his music steeped in the Australian tradition.
-He brings a lightning wit, a fabulous voice and a deep-rooted musicality to his performances.
+Described by the Brisbane Times as “a Brisbane folk legend”, John Thompson was a veteran performer with his music steeped in the Australian tradition.
+He brought a lightning wit, a fabulous voice and a deep-rooted musicality to his performances.
 In 2011-12 he posted new recordings of 367 Australian traditional songs on the blog, ‘An Australian Folk Song A Day’.
-In 2012, John took his folk roots to the big stage, appearing as The Song Man in the Australian tour of the National Theatre of Great Britain’s production of ‘War Horse’.
-He has since developed his own touring show, ‘The Great War: Songs and Stories of the First World War’.
-John backs up his stunning singing voice with guitar, whistle and English concertina.
+In 2012, John took his folk roots to the big stage, appearing as The Song Man in the Australian tour of the National Theatre of Great Britain’s production of ‘War Horse’ and later his experience in developing his own touring show, ‘The Great War: Songs and Stories of the First World War’.
+John backed up his stunning singing voice with guitar, whistle and English concertina.
+He passed away in 2021 following battling cancer for many years.

 Davydd McDonald: Multi-instrumentalist/Dance Caller